samuel-carleial/samuel-carleial.github.io/_pages/03_consultancy.md

 ---

 I can provide you help with data analysis on basic or advanced statistical methods.
-Please write me an email and explain your case.
-Depending on my skills and time I would be more than happy to help you!
+For such, please write me an email, explaining me your case.
+Depending on my skills and time, I would be more than happy to help!